This blog post kicks off a series where we’re going to examine a number of different mind/body/spirit healing techniques that work well with horses.

 If you find the actual tapping annoying or invasive, you can just rub/massage each point.
 Once you get really good, you can just visualize yourself tapping on each point and the effect is the same – not just because it’s an energetic therapy, but because the brain does not distinguish between an imagined event and an actual event.
 This is why professional athletes, musicians, etc. use visualization (full-sensory imagining) regularly.

-EFT Tapping For A Horse
+Acupressure Tapping For A Horse

 So here’s an example of an EFT session I did for my Belgian mare Audelina when she showed me she was traumatized from being starved (before she was sent to auction).
-This half hour session should give you a good idea of exactly what EFT is and how it works – and perhaps your horse(s) would benefit from you following along:
+This half hour session should give you a good idea of exactly what Tapping is and how it works – and perhaps your horse(s) would benefit from you following along:

 If you like the feel of this therapy, you can check out the recorded sessions for animals here that you can tap along to, or book a private session with Gwyneth Moss for your horse or other animal – she is a very good EFT Practitioner.